aws-samples/aws-security-odyssey/SID402Workshop/3_AutoSecRemediation/README.md

 **Tip** The AWS region name is always listed in the upper-right corner of the AWS Management Console, in the navigation bar.

-For more information about regions, see <http://docs.aws.amazon.com/general/latest/gr/rande.html>.
+For more information about regions, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html).

 ___Complete all the steps below unless they are marked "optional".
 Use left arrow to expand sections marked with (expand for details).___